 Q: Is there a fee?

 A: Yes.
 Program fees are due before finalizing your enrollment.
-Fees vary depending on your level and include the textbook, program materials, website access, mentorship (when applicable), and classroom instruction.
+Fees vary depending on your level and include program materials, website access, mentorship (when applicable), and access to online classes.
 See each page for details.

 Q: Do I have to start at the Apprentice level if I am an experienced beekeeper?

 A: Yes, the levels are sequential except for beekeepers with 5 years' or more experience.
 The Apprentice Beekeeper certification is a prerequisite for acceptance into the Journey Beekeeper level of the program.
 For beekeepers with five years or more experience, we offer a challenge to the Apprentice level.
 This enables an experienced beekeeper to demonstrate their knowledge and proceed quickly to the Journey level.
 Please see our Apprentice Beekeeper page for more details.

 Q: Is it necessary to achieve all certification levels in order to participate in the program?